aws/aws-cli/awscli/examples/elbv2/modify-target-group.rst

         ]
     }

-For more information, see `Target groups <https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html>`__ in the *Applicaion Load Balancers Guide*.
+For more information, see `Target groups <https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html>`__ in the *Application Load Balancers Guide*.